• Skip to main content

 The reason is that the deadlift is one of the best compound exercises on the planet.

-It works more of the major muscle groups than most other strength training exercises.
+It targets more of the major muscle groups than most other strength-training exercises.

 You only work your biceps while sitting comfortably in the bicep curl machine.